We all know fresh eggs are best, but what about whether they spoil? Do eggs go bad? Can eggs go bad?? How long do eggs last??

 Another option is the Egg Float test – you can learn how to that in this video:

 You might be wondering how long you can leave eggs out before they become rotten.
 There’s a few different answers to this questions.
 Fresh eggs with the bloom on can last quite a while – 2 to 3 weeks.
 However, they WON’T be fresh or as healthy for you..

 You’ll notice the air sac at the “fat” end of the egg is larger.
 You’ll also notice, when you crack them, that the yolk might be runny (this is because the membrane holding the yolk together weakens over time) and the albumen (egg whites) are clear – all signs that your egg is no longer fresh nor as nutritious.

 So how long do refrigerated eggs last?
 According to the United States Food Safety and Inspection Service, part of the USDA, which has also answered the question “do eggs go bad?,” refrigerated eggs can still be refrigerated 4-5 weeks after their expiration date – so for fresh but refrigerated days, they can last up to 2 months inside the refrigerator.

 If you want to preserve fresh eggs for long term storage, here’s an article that shows you how.

-So, if you’ve been wondering “do eggs go bad?” you can feel quite sure that as long as you leave the bloom on and keep them in a cool area, they’ll last quite a while.
+So, if you’ve been wondering “do eggs go bad?” or “how long do eggs last?” you can feel quite sure that as long as you leave the bloom on and keep them in a cool area, they’ll last quite a while.